App-vNext/Polly/README.md

   });
 ```

-### Retry a specified number of times passing a function to calculate the interval to wait between retries based on the current retry attempt (allows for exponential backoff)
+### Retry a specified number of times, using a function to calculate the duration to wait between retries based on the current retry attempt (allows for exponential backoff)
 ```csharp
 // in this case will wait for
 //  1 ^ 2 = 2 seconds then